vuejs/apollo/packages/docs/data/fragments.md

 })
 ```

-## Colocating Fragments
+## Colocating fragments

-Colocate fragment definitions with the components that use them.
-This keeps data requirements close to the UI that renders them.
+Colocate fragment definitions with the components that read them.
+Each component owns its own data requirements, and parent components include those fragments in their queries.

-::: tip Recommended: Use GraphQL Codegen
+::: tip Recommended: GraphQL Codegen
-[GraphQL Codegen](https://the-guild.dev/graphql/codegen) automatically merges fragment definitions from `.graphql` files and components, eliminating the need for manual imports and interpolation.
-See the [TypeScript page](/data/typescript) for setup instructions.
+[GraphQL Codegen](https://the-guild.dev/graphql/codegen) merges fragment definitions across your codebase automatically, removing the need for manual imports and interpolation.
+See [TypeScript](/data/typescript) for setup.
 :::

-### Manual Fragment Colocation
+### Manual fragment colocation

-Since `export const` is not available in `<script setup>`, use a separate `<script>` block for exports.
+Since `export const` is not allowed in `<script setup>`, use a separate `<script>` block for exports.

-Parent components import and include child fragments in their queries:

 ::: code-group